 At the end of this step our cube should have a solid white face.

 This trick always works but requires too many unnecessary steps.
 Here are the shortcuts:

 Now that we've finished the white face, let's turn the cube upside down because we don't need to see the solved side anymore.

 The solution was easy and intuitive until this point but this is where most people get stuck because the algorithm used to solve the second layer needs too many steps to foresee.

 We have to learn two algorithms which are symmetric to each other.
 The right algorithm sends the edge piece from the Front-Up position to Front-Right while the left algorithm sends the piece to the Front-Left as marked with the arrows.

 When there's no edge piece to insert into the middle layer you will have to execute the algorithm twice to pop the piece out in the first step.
 For example, when the edge is on its place but turned incorrectly:

 In the fourth step we want to form a yellow cross on the top of the cube.
-Don't worry if the side colors don't match the side center colors because we will send the pieces to their final positions in the next step.
+Don't worry if the side colors don't match the side centers because we will send the pieces to their final positions in the next step.